-I will be making a masterclass tour this fall, and wanted to give a few thoughts on teaching.
+I have been making masterclass tours over the years, sometimes combining it with a recital appearance, and wanted to give a few thoughts on teaching.

 So I have started teaching privately when I am in between engagements — and sometimes during engagements, if a student is nearby.
 In addition, I have started giving masterclasses when I can, either during the run of a show, or in conjunction with a recital tour.